datumorphism/datumorphism.github.io/_reading/data-mining.md

 We host this regularly on Sunday.
 Discussions are performed through Skype.

 <div class="notes--error" markdown="1">
 This book is relatively old.
-So it is quite important to identify those contents that does not apply to modern data mining tasks.
-During our discussion, we usually talk about the applications in real world problem so we are thinking about whether the techniques is still useful.
+So it is quite important to identify those contents that do not apply to modern data mining tasks.
+During our discussion, we usually talk about the applications in the real-world problem so we are thinking about whether the techniques are still useful.
 </div>